Surfytom/BalatroRNGInC/README.md

 InstanceDelete(ip);
 ```

 This code creates an Instance of the game which sets up all context needed to run a simulation of the Balatro's RNG system.
 Then a filter function is called that is defined in ```src/filters.c```.
-This defines what to search in the seed.
+This defines what to search for in the seed.
 In this case a general search is conducted looping for 1 ANTE (a normal game is 8 ANTES in length) and showing the cards that appear in the shop given no rerolls as well as the pack types that appear and the cards that appear in those packs.

 A video of the first two shops of ANTE 1 for seed A can be seen by clicking on the image below to allow you to see how this project predicts the items in the game correctly.

 [![Balatro Test Case Video](https://img.youtube.com/vi/a1y7xRfzVcA/0.jpg)](https://youtu.be/a1y7xRfzVcA "Balatro Test Case Video")

 All the integers that are printed can be referenced to the large enum in ```src/packs.h``` to reference the general name of the item in question.
 For example the integer ```63``` appears as the first card in the first shop.
 When referencing the enum ```63``` is labelled as ```j_shoot_the_moon```.
-Incase you don't want to download the project and run the code to see the output it is below along with the packs.h enum references in speech marks:
+Incase you don't want to download the project and run the code to see the output, it is below along with the packs.h enum references in speech marks:

 ```
 ANTE 1